openwisp/openwisp-docs/general/architecture.rst

 - `MySQL <https://www.mysql.com/>`_
 - `SQLite <https://www.sqlite.org/>`_

-**For production usage we recommend PostgreSQL.**
+**For production usage, we recommend PostgreSQL.**

-For development we recommend SQLite for its simplicity .
+For development, we recommend SQLite for its simplicity.

-Other notable dependencies
+Other Notable Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 - `Paramiko <https://www.paramiko.org/>`_ (used in OpenWISP Controller and